 After having obtained the throne and power, he tried several times to recover Song's lost territory but lost.
 Putting aside military failures, he was a great monarch that flourished his empire and brought people wealthy lives.

 Zhao Xun the Emperor Lizong of Song

-During his reign, Song allied with Mongol Empire, together, they perished their long-term enemy the Jurchen Jin Dynasty.
+During his reign, Song allied with Mongol Empire, together, they conquered their long-term enemy the Jurchen Jin Dynasty.
 But very soon, the Mongol Empire started to invade the Song Empire.

 After having unified Mongolian Plateau and established Mongol Empire, Genghis Khan allied with Song Empire, and perished Jurchen Jin Dynasty.
-Afterward, he started his expansion wars, later was bestowed the Temple Title of Emperor Taizu of Yuan by his grandson Kublai Khan.
+Afterward, he started his expansion wars and later was bestowed the Temple Title of Emperor Taizu of Yuan by his grandson Kublai Khan.

 Founding emperor of the Yuan Dynasty, unified the whole of the nation and invented the Provincial System.